withastro/astro/.changeset/rich-dolls-compete.md

 "astro": minor
 ---

-Improves the developer experience of the `500.astro` file.
+Improves the developer experience of the `500.astro` file by passing it a new `error` prop.

-The special `src/pages/500.astro` page now accepts an error as a prop.
-It can be anything, so make sure to handle it properly:
+When an error is thrown, the special `src/pages/500.astro` page now automatically receives the error as a prop.
+This allows you to display more specific information about the error on a custom 500 page.

 ```astro
 ---